How To Be A Dumpster Dog: A NEW and DIFFERENT Saving Solution

 Take me for example.
 I’m a pretty all-or-nothing gal in lots of ways, particularly when it comes to, ahem, zee nightlife.
 I’m either hibernating in a dark cave or I’m butt-naked and swinging from a lamp post during a San Francisco street rave.
 I am either sober as a subzero wind or I am down at the local watering hole, twelve scotches deep and on the hunt for a fistfight.
 Many of my friends are like this (to a lesser degree), and maybe you are too.
 I actually think it’s somewhat normal.

 Because really, what is moderation?
 Moderation in the spending sense is far too squishy a goal.
 Is spending $100 for a purse too much? $150?
 Is it aiight to eat out for one meal a day?
 Two?
 Buying a purse and eating out aren’t criminal, of course, but in a world where we are constantly making money decisions, how does one mentally tabulate what is okay and what is too much?
 No one needs to be Henry David Thoreau or Buddha here, but there’s a helluva range between Jesus Christ and the Rich Kids of Instagram.
 We often navigate this space solely on instinct, using a loose definition of “moderation” as our guide.
 And guess what?
 A culturally-constructed idea like “moderation” sometimes takes a back seat when synapses are involved.
 Our cavewoman brains are ones of beautiful function but they are simply not designed to feel a connection to long-term consequences.
 We are chemically driven towards immediate gratification.
 Don’t get me wrong, we all have willpower—some of you have heaps of it—but no one’s willpower tank is always on full.
 That’s why humans sometimes work best with predefined boundaries.
 And not only are we often more successful with boundaries, we’re often happier with fewer choices!
 Sometimes, it’s a relief to have decisions made for us.
-(We all want freedom of choice, of course, but tell me I’m not the only one that has full-on meltdowns trying to choose where to eat or what to wear.)
+(We all want freedom of choice, of course, but tell me I’m not the only one that has full-on meltdowns trying to choose a fuckin blouse for the day.)

 I like the lessons we can learn from Weekday Vegetarian, a movement started by author, Graham Hill.
 Weekday Vegetarian is pretty self-explanatory stuff: On the weekdays, Hill doesn’t eat “anything with a face.”
 On weekends, everything is fair game.
 Watch his full TED talk to know the reasons why he wanted to reduce his meat consumption, but our takeaway is what he is able to accomplish through clear, black-and-white boundaries.